Reflection positivity and invertible topological phases: Reflection structures and stability

 \begin{definition}[] An $n$-dimensional invertible topological field theory with domain~$\Sigma ^nMTH_n$ is \emph{stable} if it is the restriction of a theory defined on~$MTH$. \end{definition}

 Stability can be investigated one step at a time in the sequence~\eqref{eq:90} using obstruction theory.
-We first carry this out for invertible \emph{topological} field theories.
-No reflection structure is needed.
+We first carry this out for \emph{discrete} invertible topological field theories \emph{without} reflection structure.
 Recall that the sphere has a canonical $H_n$-structure given by the principal bundle $H_{n+1}\to H_{n+1}/H_n$.